blbadger/blbadger.github.io/smaller-lms.md

 One argument for the importance of allocating more parameters to intra-token weights is that all information from all previous words must pass through these weights (ignoring residual connections for the moment), whereas inter-token weights may add information from many parts of an input over many layers.

+"""
+One day, a little boy named Tim went to play with his friend, Sam.
+They wanted to play a game with a ball.
+The game was to see who could get the best score.<unk>Tim threw the ball and Sam tried to catch it.
+Sam missed the ball and it went far away.
+Sam was angry.
+He said, "I don't like this game.
+I want to lie down and rest."<unk>Tim said, "Okay, let's lie down and rest.
+Then we can try again to get a good score."
+They lay down under a big tree and looked at the sky.
+They saw birds flying and clouds moving.<unk>After a while, they got up and
+"""

+This can be seen when we compare the completion of a 64-dimension model with 64 layers, which achieves a 2.867 evaluation loss after a training run,

+**`
+played.
+They saw a man who had fallen down the street.
+Tim said, "Time to go home, please."
+Tim said, "It's okay to be scared, but we have to be careful."
+Tim nodded and they went home.
+They played in the big field and had fun.
+They had a great time playing in the snow.
+`**

+which is gramatically correct but loses the train of the story (Sam is forgotten, playing outside after going home, snow appearing etc.) which is typical of models of that dimension.
+On the other hand, a 1024-dimension model with 8 layers reaching a evaluation loss of 1.837, which gives the much more coherent

+**`
+played a game.
+They took turns throwing the ball to each other.
+Tim was good at catching the ball.
+Sam was good at catching the ball.
+They laughed and played until it was time to go home.<unk>The moral of the story is that playing games is fun, but sometimes it's good to try new things and have fun with friends.
+`**

 ### Implications

 Seeking to make a more efficient learning algorithm than a transformer, we used the observation that token representation is superior for modified MLP-Mixer architectures to craft a model capable of replicating the autoregressive language generation of GPT-style decoder-only transformers.